dusty-nv/jetson-inference/docs/aux-image.md

 > **note:** be aware of NCHW [channel layout](https://pytorch.org/blog/tensor-memory-format-matters/#memory-formats-supported-by-pytorch-operators) (strided colors) vs. NHWC layout (interleaved colors), as cudaImage expects the later.

 When external pointers are mapped into a cudaImage, by default the cudaImage does not take ownership over the underlying memory and will not free it when the cudaImage is released (to change this, set `freeOnDelete=True` in the initializer).
-Handling synchronization between libraries should be implemented by the user (e.g. so that PyTorch isn't accessing the memory at the same time that the cudaImage is being used).
+Handling synchronization between libraries should be implemented by the user (e.g. so that PyTorch isn't accessing the memory at the same time that the cudaImage is used).

 ## Color Conversion